TalayRuk/dotNetCore-Lesson-/readme.md

 ```
 ## How Kestrel works
 - Browser make a call to IIS -> to Kestrel(to reload page) <-connect to dotNetCore
+- IIS express = manage life cycle of the application
+  - if the kestrel crash, IIS will bring it back (it can be switch btwn IIS & Kestrel to run - kestrel run the small parts)
+  - there's IIS in project.json file
+  -if program is edited while it's running will it change w/Kestrel?
+    -No; if dotNetWatch is not running
+    -but it'll change if change to IIS
+    -this is how we break up the responsibility into smaller portion like Online store
+    - IIS also run on diff localhost
+# ASP.Net Core Middleware = most dependencies which are building block
+  - Any ASP.Net that changes the pipeline from the moment the response goes in until the moment the response goes back is a piece of middleware

+## To write specific route either "string" or int
+    ...
+    routeBuilder.MapGet("post/{postNumber:int}", context => context.Response.WriteAsync($"Blog post id: {context.GetRouteValue("postNumber")}"));
+    //int is a rule/validation to limit input can only be int in order for the route name to work.
+Without int .. letter can be inputted.
+You can also give it more detail using RegExpression.
+If the input doesn't match the postNumber's rule, the web will break & show 404

+    - *Debugging Route ...* **Remember that** _Order does matter, which one comes first can change everything.
+Route can be greedy; like "postNumber" w/o specifying that's it int only ... it'll take in everything b/c it just take it in as string_

+# MVC is middleware b/c it's a pipeline
+- when pic the Nuget .. don't get the MVC.core ..just use the MVC
 ## more info go to .Net documentation

 # Visual Studio Keyboard Shortcuts